langchain-ai/langgraphjs/docs/docs/concepts/index.md

 And there you have it!
 We've explored the core concepts behind LangGraph.js and seen how it can be used to create reliable, fault-tolerant agent systems.
 By modeling agents as state machines, LangGraph.js provides a powerful abstraction for composing AI workflows that are both scalable and controllable.

-As you dive deeper into LangGraph.js, remember these key ideas:
+As you learn more of LangGraph.js, remember these key ideas:

 - Nodes do the work, edges determine the control flow
 - Reducers precisely define how state is updated at each step
-- Checkpointing enables memory across single-turn and multi-turn interactions
+- Checkpointing enables memory both within a single run and across multi-turn interactions
+- Interruptions let you pause, get, and update the graph's state to enable human-in-the-loop workflows
 - Configurable parameters allow for runtime control separate from the regular data flow

 Armed with this knowledge, you're now ready to start building your own AI agents with LangGraph.js.
 Happy coding!